 - Powers That Be: The Constituante, the secretive body that rules over the fleet and often seems to engage in murky schemes.

-- Psychic Assisted Suicide: In one of the later books Atsukau intimidates a gangster into helping him by entering his office and forcing the gangsters that surround him to shoot each other.
-On another occassion he inverts the trope, using mass suggestion to turn a battle between natives into an improvised football game... calmly commenting that in his old days he would have forced them to eat their own guts.
+- Psychic-Assisted Suicide: In one of the later books Atsukau intimidates a gangster into helping him by entering his office and forcing the gangsters that surround him to shoot each other.
+On another occasion he inverts the trope, using mass suggestion to turn a battle between natives into an improvised football game... calmly commenting that in his old days he would have forced them to eat their own guts.

 - Raised by Wolves: Raised by a talking sabretooth tiger.
 (Not part of the trope, but earlier she was raised by a robot, before being subject to Laser-Guided Amnesia.)

 - Reasonable Authority Figure: The Magister may be a politician with all that it implies, but he is honest and sincerely willing to do good.